difflab-ucalgary/TactTongue/README.md

 Firmware: contains the Arduino source code for generating the pulses that are sent to the electrode array.

 Software: contains the source code for sending stimulation commands to the Arduino.
 The original TactTongue software has been written in WPF (C#.NET).
 The software does all the sanity checks before sending the commands to the TactTongue hardware.
-To ensure a wider adoption, the repository also contains the minimal Python version, allowing for sensing commands through a User Interface.
+To ensure a wider adoption, the repository also contains the minimal Python version, allowing for sending commands through a User Interface.

 # Note